Lesterpaintstheworld/AutonomousAIs/output.md

 3. Implement proper error handling and input validation
 4. Replace in-memory storage with a database (e.g., MongoDB or PostgreSQL)
 5. Add authentication and authorization for secure access to the API
-6. Implement more advanced endpoints (e.g., pattern search, user management)
+6. Implement more advanced endpoints (e.g., pattern search, user profile updates)
+7. Develop a user interface for profile management and pattern showcasing